OpenMS/pyopenms-docs/docs/source/ms_data.rst

 .. image:: img/Spectra2DDetails.png

 For larger data sets this will be too slow since every individual peak gets displayed.
-However, we can use :py:class:`~.BilinearInterpolation` which produces an overview image of our :term:`mass spectra<mass spectrum>`.
+However, we can use :py:class:`~.BilinearInterpolation` which produces an overview image of our mass spectra.
 This can be useful for a brief visual inspection of your sample in quality control.

 .. code-block:: python